 49 CFR 192.1015 (a)

-COMPANY NAME, Inc. Operations Manager
+The Company’s Operations Manager (update this title if a different position is responsible for these tasks within your organization):

 The Operations Manager is responsible for the implementation, oversight and revisions to the DIMP program.
-The Operations Manager will meet with District Managers annually, or more frequently if required, to communicate any revisions to the DIMP Program and will be responsible to review and maintain all written documentation required by the plan.
+The Operations Manager will meet with District Managers annually, or more frequently if required, to communicate any revisions to the DIMP Program and will be responsible for reviewing and maintaining all written documentation required by the plan.

-COMPANY NAME, Inc. District Managers
+The Company’s District Manager(s) (update this title if a different position is responsible for these tasks within your organization):

 District Managers are responsible for implementation of the processes and procedures outlined in the plan.
 District Managers will meet annually with all OQ Service Technicians assigned to jurisdictional LPG work to communicate any changes to the DIMP plan and to solicit feedback regarding the effectiveness of the procedures.
 OQ Service Technicians will be trained in the contents of this plan and will report any changes in the site-specific risk or threat conditions to the District Manager(s) utilizing the processes and procedures outlined in the DIMP plan or the company Operating and Maintenance Manual and Emergency Plan.